|Closing Market Price||$16.92|

 |Guggenheim Equal Weight Enhanced Equity Income Fund||GEQ|

-Guggenheim Investments also announced that the Board of Trustees of GPM approved a redomestication of GPM from a Massachusetts business trust to a Delaware statutory trust.
+Shareholders of GPM also approved a redomestication of GPM from a Massachusetts business trust to a Delaware statutory trust.

-The Boards of Trustees and Management of the funds continue to believe that the proposed mergers will provide potential benefits to common shareholders, including lower operating expenses and greater secondary market liquidity, among other things.
+The mergers are intended to provide potential benefits to common shareholders, including lower operating expenses and greater secondary market liquidity, among other things.

 An open-ended fund may be purchased or sold at NAV.
 An open-end fund will issue new shares when an investor wants to purchases shares in the fund and will sell assets to redeem shares when an investor wants to sell shares.
 When selling an open-ended fund the price the seller receives is established at the close of the market when the NAV is calculated.
 Unlike the open-end fund, a closed-end fund has a limited number of shares outstanding and trades on an exchange at the market price based on supply and demand.
 An investor may purchase or sell shares at market price while the exchange is open.
 The common shares may trade at a discount or premium to the NAV.